 Putting it all together

-Here is the final structure and evaluation function for the DistilBERT model: In the next post, we will parse an actual model to fill all the values in the structure and make a program that runs it on user-written prompts.
+Here is the final structure and evaluation function for the DistilBERT model: In Part II, we parse an actual model to fill the structure and run it on user-written prompts.

 src/distilbert/structs.rs: